alexlawrence/alex-lawrence.com/content/posts/insights-from-deep-diving-into-typescript.md

 ## Discriminating Unions usage

-Discriminating Unions are useful for working with a heterogeneous set of similar items, such as Domain Events.
+Discriminating Unions are useful for working with heterogeneous sets of similar items, such as Domain Events.
 The mechanism allows to distinguish between multiple types using a discriminating field.
 Every item type uses a specific type for the field that makes it distinct.
 When processing an item with a union type, its type can be narrowed down based on the discriminating field.
 One downside of this mechanism is that it demands the code to be written in a specific way.

 The next example compares a JavaScript implementation of an event handler to its TypeScript counterpart with Discriminating Unions: